What Can You Do With a Master's in Public Administration?

 Public administration workers play an important role in many aspects of our everyday lives, advocating for and implementing change for the public good.
-If you’re considering a career in this rewarding field, you may be wondering “what can I do with a master's in public administration?”
+If you're looking to advance your career in this field, you might be wondering where a master's degree in public administration could potentially lead you.

-The opportunities are virtually endless, said Southern New Hampshire University (SNHU) adjunct professor Karen Versuk, and are growing and evolving all the time.
+The opportunities are virtually endless, said Southern New Hampshire University (SNHU) adjunct instructor Dr. Karen Versuk, and are growing and evolving all the time.

 With a career in public administration, you could help manage the government services that citizens rely on or lead the economic development of a community.
 You could work to grow a nonprofit organization or help businesses comply with state and federal laws and regulations to do more public good.

-No matter what your public administration career goals, earning a master's degree in public administration can help you get the job you’ve been dreaming about.
+No matter what your public administration career goals are, earning a master's degree in public administration can help you get the job you’ve been dreaming about.

 What is a Master's in Public Administration?

-A public administration master's degree will prepare you for a variety of roles in government agencies, nonprofits and private businesses.
+A public administration master's degree can prepare you for various roles in government agencies, nonprofits and private businesses.

-In a public administration degree program, you’ll explore the relationship between government and business, learn key research and analysis skills to help make data-driven decisions, and dig deep into the latest theories of public policy and management.
+In a public administration degree program, you may explore the relationship between government and business, learn key research and analysis skills to help make data-driven decisions, and dig deep into the latest theories of public policy and management.

-Earning a Master of Business Administration (MBA) in Public Administration will expand on industry learning, give you a strong business foundation and provide leadership training that will serve you well across a variety of public administration roles.
+If you choose to earn a Master of Business Administration (MBA) in Public Administration, courses should expand on industry learning, give you a strong business foundation and provide leadership training that will serve you well across public administration roles.

 The field of public administration changes all the time as a community’s needs and regulations change, Versuk said.
-A public administration master's degree program will help you prepare to navigate these changes and set you up for success in an evolving field by applying your course learning directly to real world examples and current events that are shaping public policy.
+A public administration master's degree program can help you prepare to navigate these changes and set you up for success in an evolving field by applying your course learning directly to real-world examples and current events that are shaping public policy.

-Public administration plays a key role in improving the lives of everyday citizens and ensuring the successful management and cooperation of government bodies, businesses and nonprofit organizations that make up a community.
+Public administration plays a crucial role in improving the lives of everyday citizens and ensuring the successful management and cooperation of government bodies, businesses and nonprofit organizations that make up a community.

 With a master's in public administration, jobs across many fields may be available.
 Some of these careers include:

 - Political Scientist or Analyst: As a political scientist, you could collect and analyze data from surveys and studies to help develop and test political theories and evaluate the effects of public policy and laws on government, businesses and people.
-Political scientist jobs are expected to grow 5% through 2028 and had a median annual wage of $117,570 in 2018, according to BLS data.
+Political scientist jobs are expected to grow 9% through 2030 and had a median annual wage of $125,350 in 2020, according to data from the U.S. Bureau of Labor Statistics (BLS).

-- Health Services Managers: As a health services manager, you could work within a public health department or medical facility to educate a community about health resources, help residents get better access to healthcare and navigate changes in healthcare laws and regulations.
-Health services managers earned an annual median wage of $99,730 in 2018.
-Jobs in health service management are expected to grow 18% through 2028 as the population ages and more healthcare services are needed, according to BLS data.
+- Health Services Manager: As a health services manager, you could work within a public health department or medical facility to educate a community about health resources, help residents get better access to healthcare and navigate changes in healthcare laws and regulations.
+Health services managers earned a median annual wage of $104,280 in 2020.
+Jobs in health service management are expected to grow 32% through 2030 as the population ages and more healthcare services are needed, according to BLS data.

-- Social Services Administrators: With a job as a social services administrator, you could oversee social service programs and work with community organizations and leaders to determine the effectiveness of and make improvements to these programs to better serve the public.
-Social services administrators earned a median annual wage of $65,320 in 2018.
-Jobs in this field are expected to grow 13% through 2028, according to BLS data.
+- Social Services Administrator: With a job as a social services administrator, you could oversee social service programs and work with community organizations and leaders to determine the effectiveness of and make improvements to these programs to better serve the public.
+Social services administrators earned a median annual wage of $69,600 in 2020.
+Jobs in this field are expected to grow 15% through 2030, according to BLS data.

-- Economist: As an economist, you could study the economic impact of public policy on a community, advise businesses and governments on economic topics and recommend solutions to economic problems.
-Economists earned a median annual wage of $104,340 in 2018.
-Jobs for economists are expected to grow 8% through 2028, according to BLS data.
+- Economist: As an economist, you could study the economic impact of public policy on a community, advise businesses and governments on economic topics and recommend solutions to problems.
+Economists earned a median annual wage of $108,350 in 2020.
+Jobs for economists are expected to grow 13% through 2030, according to BLS data.

 Accelerating Your Public Administration Career